IU5TVE/RS41-SDE/README.md

 # RS41-SDE Serial Data Extractor
-RS41-SDE is a script developed as part of the LuniSpace project, a school initiative carried out by the Licei Lunigianesi high school institute that aims to launch weather radiosondes together with real-time image transmission systems, as a simple solution to a practical need: obtaining and managing data from a radiosonde.
+RS41-SDE is a script developed as part of the LuniSpace project, a school initiative carried out by the Licei Lunigianesi high school that aims to launch weather radiosondes together with real-time image transmission systems.
+It was created as a simple solution to a practical need: to obtain and manage data from a radiosonde.
 It was created as part of a larger script that will be published shortly on my GitHub profile.

 This is a basic but functional tool that allows you to extract meteorological data serially from the radiosonde via a USB TTL adapter.